 Versailles Palace and Gardens

-No visit to Paris would be complete without a visit to the former seat of royal power at Versailles.
-A symbol of the French monarchy and its downfall following the Revolution of 1789, the Chateau de Versailles was erected by the powerful "Sun King" Louis XIV, then later home to the ill-fated Louis XVI and Marie Antoinette, who were eventually executed.
-The palace, including the emblematic hall of mirrors, was recently renovated.
+No in-depth visit to Paris would be complete without a visit to the former seat of royal power at the Palais de Versailles.
+A symbol of the French monarchy and its dramatic downfall following the Revolution of 1789, the Chateau de Versailles was erected by the powerful "Sun King" Louis XIV, then later home to the ill-fated Louis XVI and Marie Antoinette, who were eventually executed.
+The palace, including the emblematic Hall of Mirrors, was recently renovated.
 Hordes of visitors throng on the palace every year.

 In the spring, the palace's gardens are lush and idyllic, perfect for a long stroll or a picnic.
 Meanwhile, a visit to queen Marie Antoinette's private quarters at Le Petit Trianon, her bucolic animal farm and cottage can provide amusing and interesting additional perspectives on royal life at the palace.

 Claude Monet's House and Gardens

 An excursion to French impressionist painter Claude Monet's home and gardens at Giverny is a must for those interested in art history—or for botanical enthusiasts, for that matter.

 Open to the public since 1980, Monet's private gardens, immortalized in his brushstrokes, are a haven of green, shadow and light, featuring elegant Japanese-style bridges, water lilies, and dozens of varieties of flowers and trees.

 Getting there from Paris: Giverny is a town at the edge of Normandy, about an hour from Paris.
-From the Gare Saint-Lazare station, buy a ticket to Vernon.
-At Vernon, shuttle buses regularly offer direct service to Giverny (spring to autumn only; consult the official website for a precise schedule)
+From the Gare Saint-Lazare train station, buy a ticket to Vernon.
+At Vernon, shuttle buses regularly offer direct service to Giverny (spring to autumn only; consult the official website for a precise schedule).

 Saint-Denis Cathedral Basilica and the Royal Necropolis